efekarakus/efekarakus-blog/_posts/2026-09-03-retro-on-productivity-and-quality-with-coding-agents.md

 ---
 layout: post
-title: "A retrospective on quality and productivity with coding agents"
+title: "A retrospective on productivity and (lack?) of quality with coding agents"
 tagline: "Can we actually eliminate code reviews?"
 tags: [agents, engineering]
 ---